PsycheFoundation/psyche/psyche-book/src/explain/glossary.md

 A phase (`RunState` and `ActiveStep`) at the end of an `Epoch` where model `Checkpoints` are saved and the system prepares for the next epoch.

 **Coordinator**
 The central orchestrator of the Psyche training system, implemented as a Solana program.
-It manages the training lifecycle (`RunState`), client participation (`ClientState`), data batch assignment, and `Witnessing`.
+It manages the training life cycle (`RunState`), client participation (`ClientState`), data batch assignment, and `Witnessing`.

 **CoordinatorConfig**
 The set of parameters defining how a specific training run operates (e.g., `warmup_time`, `witness_quorum`, `rounds_per_epoch`).